-This set of Biology online quiz focuses on “Hardy-Weinberg Principle-2”.
+This set of Class 12 Biology Chapter 7 Multiple Choice Questions & Answers (MCQs) focuses on “Hardy-Weinberg Principle-2”.

 1. Which of the following does not belong to the Hardy Weinberg principle?